pkosiec/mongo-seeding/README.md

     |   +-- dog.js
     ```

+ ### Sample Data
-    Take a look at samples to see elastic-mongodb-seed in action!
+ Take a look at [samples repository](https://github.com/pkosiec/mongo-seeding-samples) to see Mongo Seeding in action!